 - Had nausea or vomiting before your surgery

 - Are female

 - Are less than 50 years old

-- Have had nausea and vomiting after surgery in the past
+- · Have had nausea and vomiting after surgery in the past

 - Have had motion sickness in the past

-- Get certain types of anesthesia medicines
+- Get certain types of anesthesia medication.

-- Get certain pain medicines after surgery
+- Get certain pain medications after surgery.